celo-org/docs/docs/learn/evm-compatible-tooling.md

 - [Solidity](https://soliditylang.org/) - The most popular smart contract language.
 - [Metamask](https://metamask.io/) - Browser extension wallet to interact with Dapps.
-- [Truffle](https://trufflesuite.com/) - Most popular smart contract development, testing, and deployment framework.
-Install the cli via npm and start here to write your first smart contracts.
-- [Truffle boxes](https://trufflesuite.com/boxes) - Packaged components for the Ethereum ecosystem.
 - [Hardhat](https://hardhat.org/) - Flexible, extensible and fast Ethereum development environment.
 - [Cryptotux](https://cryptotux.org/) - A Linux image ready to be imported in VirtualBox that includes the development tools mentionned above
 - [OpenZeppelin Starter Kits](https://openzeppelin.com/starter-kits/) - An all-in-one starter box for developers to jumpstart their smart contract backed applications.
 Includes Truffle, OpenZeppelin SDK, the OpenZeppelin/contracts-ethereum-package EVM package of audited smart contract, a react-app and rimble for easy styling.
 - [EthHub.io](https://docs.ethhub.io/) - Comprehensive crowdsourced overview of Ethereum- its history, governance, future plans and development resources.
 - [EthereumDev.io](https://ethereumdev.io) - The definitive guide for getting started with Ethereum smart contract programming.
-- [Brownie](https://github.com/iamdefinitelyahuman/brownie) - Brownie is a Python framework for deploying, testing and interacting with Ethereum smart contracts.
 - [Ethereum Stack Exchange](https://ethereum.stackexchange.com/) - Post and search questions to help your development life cycle.
 - [dfuse](https://dfuse.io) - Slick blockchain APIs to build world-class applications.
 - [Biconomy](https://biconomy.io) - Do gasless transactions in your dapp by enabling meta-transactions using simple to use SDK.